Mears-UFL/Mears-UFL/content/home/courses_taught.md

 # Order that this section will appear in.
 weight = 4

-# Number of courses to list.
-count = 10

 # Content.
 # Display content from the following folder.